repository005/js_and_rockets_tesing/README.md

 # JS & Rockets

 Welcome to our little coding exercise.
 During this test you will be given the opportunity to play with Javascript and rockets in the same project.
-Some people might be horrified at the thought of this even being a possibility, But Javascript is what we do isn't it?
+Some people might be horrified at the thought of this even being a possibility, but Javascript is what we do isn't it?

 <img align="center" src="https://i.imgur.com/ekyJNd9.jpg" width="600">